Julia Roberts Pays Tribute To Tom Hanks On His Birthday

 She is one of the most bankable movie actresses of her generation who usually plays nice gals, while he is one of the most bankable movie actors of his generation who usually plays nice guys — and now Julia Roberts is celebrating her friend Tom Hanks by wishing the actor a very special birthday on Instagram.
-She may be new to that social media giant but she’s already racking up tons of likes for her first handful of posts.
-In her most recent one, Roberts posted an adorable shot of herself with her Larry Crowne co-star, laughing away, and shared the following caption.
+She may be new to that social media giant, but she’s already racking up tons of likes for her first handful of posts.
+In her most recent one, Roberts posted an adorable shot of herself with her Larry Crowne co-star laughing away, and shared the following caption.

 “Happy Birthday to this incredible human. @tomhanks [star emoji] You are one of a kind! [smiley face emoji] A true friend and an inspiration in life and art.”

-The two also worked together on the 2007 hit, Charlie Wilson’s War.
+The two also worked together on 2007 hit Charlie Wilson’s War.
 Roberts was quoted as saying “that working with the beloved actor on Larry Crowne was a bit different from their previous film experience because the second time Hanks — who also co-wrote [along with My Big Fat Greek Wedding scribe and star, Nia Vardalos] and directed the film — made for a tough boss when it came to costuming decisions,” reported The Today Show at the time.

 “He was like, ‘Shorten it.
 Shorten it.
 Shorten it.
 Hike it up,'” Julia told Access Hollywood of Hanks’ wardrobe demands.
 “I’m wearing micro-mini[skirts]!
 Gotta get ’em in the theater!”